giga-sec/gigaSec-Tech-Notes/3. Notes/You will always have more Problems than solutions.md

 -> "Should this be a list or map?"

-Software engineers rarely get
+## Software engineers rarely get
 -> Training in Prioritization skills
 -> Coaching in workload management
 -> No great feedback loop that determines if their choices are improving

-When you're overwhelmed with problems
+## When you're overwhelmed with problems
 -> Ordering them isn't the most important skill
--> Instead, filtering them is
+-> Instead, FILTERING THEM IS
-"No, I'm not going to solve that problem right now" Knowing what problems are valuable
+-> Like, "No, I'm not going to solve that problem right now" Knowing what problems are valuable
 Knowing what problems to say "no" to

-Software Engineer in a nutshell
+## Software Engineer in a nutshell
 Team solves problems, company succeeds and grows
 Now it has more, harder problems (as well as maintaining stuff already built)